Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/README.md

-# Source Code Overview - FedLEO & FedAsync
+# Source Code Overview - FedLEO & FedAsyn

-This document provides a technical breakdown of the Python source files used in the implementation of the **FedLEO** and **FedAsync** federated learning algorithms.
+This document provides a technical breakdown of the Python source files used in the implementation of the **FedLEO** and **FedAsyn** federated learning algorithms.
 It supplements the main project-level README by focusing on architecture, parameters, and core logic.

 ---